ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # X is an m x n numpy array
 # p is a dictionary (or a rasterio profile) including relevant GIS metadata; CRS is epsg:4326
 ```
-Then, to save the DEM:
+Then, to save the DEM raster to disk:
 ```
 import rasterio